 Advent of Code 2015 - Day 2 - I Was Told There Would Be No Math

-The second day of Advent of Code 2015 brings us a small Math problem by-way of Elves running-low on wrapping paper.
-With the Present dimensions (perfect right rectangular prisms) provided we are answer several related questions.
+The second day of Advent of Code 2015 brings us a small maths problem by way of Elves running low on wrapping paper.
+With the present dimensions (perfect right rectangular prisms) provided, we are to answer several related questions.

 Part 1

-Based on the supplied Present dimensions we are required to calculate how much square-feet of wrapping paper should be ordered to wrap these presents.
-We are also asked to include alittle extra (the area of the smallest side) per present included.
+Based on the supplied present dimensions, we are required to calculate how many square feet of wrapping paper should be ordered to wrap these presents.
+We are also asked to include a little extra (the area of the smallest side) per present.

-Similiar to Day 1 we will start of by parsing the provided input, this time into tuples.
+Similar to Day 1, we will start off by parsing the provided input, this time into tuples.

 type PresentDimensions = [length: number, width: number, height: number];